When is is put in English? Uses of was - were

 Variants of the use of the verb to be and its forms in speech

-2. To be plays the role of the main word in the compound predicate along with adjectives.
+2. To be plays the role of the main word in a compound predicate along with adjectives.
 For example, Jilian is a beautiful young lady (Jilian is a beautiful young girl) or The TV-show is interesting (This TV show is interesting).

 3. The verb is the main predicate in statements indicating a place or geographical location.
 For example, She is at dinner (She is at dinner) or His flat is in the center (His apartment is located in the center).

-How to master English grammar
+How to Master English Grammar

-It often happens that a person knows the rule, but cannot apply it in his speech.
+It often happens that a person knows a rule, but cannot apply it in his speech.
 Such difficulties are eliminated by practice - and the more and more varied it is (writing, reading, speaking, listening), the faster and better the result.

-Verb forms "is" / "are": use in speech
+Verb forms “is”/“are”: use in speech

 I am a student. - I am a student.